-The College of Pharmacy and Pharmaceutical Sciences offers an Honors Program for eligible students in all of its undergraduate programs as part of the University Honors College.
-Highly qualified students entering the University in the College of Pharmacy and Pharmaceutical Sciences will be considered for entry into honors courses and honors sections of major courses offered in the first two years.
-Decisions regarding entry of students into the Honors College will be made after evaluation of the honors application by the Honors College and the College of Pharmacy and Pharmaceutical Sciences honors advisers.
+The CPPS offers an Honors Program for eligible students in all of its undergraduate programs as part of the University Honors College.
+Highly qualified students entering the University in the CPPS will be considered for entry into honors courses and honors sections of major courses offered in the first two years.
+Decisions regarding entry of students into the Honors College will be made after evaluation of the honors application by the Honors College and the CPPS honors advisers.
 Normally, entering students with an ACT composite score of 28 and above, coupled with a 3.75/4.00 high school GPA, will be considered for entry into honors courses.
-During the first two years of study, the College of Pharmacy and Pharmaceutical Sciences offers courses that orient the student toward the profession of pharmacy and the pharmaceutical sciences.
+During the first two years of study, the CPPS offers courses that orient the student toward the profession of pharmacy and the pharmaceutical sciences.
 Many honors students take most of their honors course work (required and elective courses) during the first two years of the curriculum.

 A variety of required and elective courses also are offered with honors sections in the professional divisions.
 A specific honors seminar course and an honors thesis option are offered to fulfill the requirements for graduation with the Honors College medallion.
-These courses also can fulfill requirements for electives.
+These courses also can fulfill requirements for major electives.